CumulusNetworks/docs/content/cumulus-linux-41/Network-Virtualization/Static-VXLAN-Tunnels.md

 ## Requirements

-Static VXLAN tunnels are supported only on switches in the {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-switching/hardware-compatibility-list/" text="Cumulus Linux HCL">}} that use the Mellanox Spectrum ASICs or the Broadcom Tomahawk, Trident II+, Trident II, Trident3, and Maverick ASICs.
+Static VXLAN tunnels are supported only on switches that use the Mellanox Spectrum ASICs or the Broadcom Tomahawk, Trident II+, Trident II, Trident3, and Maverick ASICs.

 For a basic VXLAN configuration, make sure that: